 In this ongoing 6-part series of posts, the Canadian Heritage Information Network (CHIN) examines the different ways museums can promote their activities online.
 Each month, a different social media platform is featured.
-In part 2, we look at microblogs and their use in the heritage sector.
+In part 3, we look at social networking platforms and their use in the heritage sector.

 Some hacks can actually be for a good cause.
 That’s why, we are increasingly hearing about so-called “hackathons” (merging of ‘hacking’ and ‘marathon’) that are coming to the rescue of certain non-profit websites.